 Or you can order your food and eat beneath one of the artsy tented outdoor eating spaces designed to inspire your creative juices as much as your gastronomic ones.

 Once part of the 1908 Hopper Estate, Volcano Garden Arts is a World Heritage Site just a mile from Hawaii Volcanoes National Park.
-The farmhouse and gallery that houses the café and the artwork was originally built from imported California redwood, hauled by ship, rail and horse-drawn wagon to the site at the turn of the century.
+The farmhouse and gallery that houses the café and art gallery was originally built from imported California redwood, hauled by ship, rail and horse-drawn wagon to the site at the turn of the century.
 In addition to the main structure, there is a rentable bed-and-breakfast one-bedroom cottage that includes a queen bed, complimentary breakfast, free Wi-Fi and private hot tub.

 Next time you’re on the Big Island, drop by this enchanted little sanctuary in the rainforest and explore what it has to offer.
-You won’t regret it.

 Café Ono: Tuesday to Sunday, 11 a.m. to 3 p.m.; Volcano Garden Arts gallery: 10 a.m. to 4 p.m. daily.
 19-3834 Old Volcano Road, Volcano, (808) 985-8979, volcanogardenarts.com.
 To reserve the cottage, visit volcanoartistcottage.com or call (808) 985-8979.